statamic/docs/content/collections/fieldtypes/structures.md

 ## Templating

-Loop through the structure collecctions with access to all of the entries.
+Loop through the structure collections with access to all of the entries.

 ```
 <ul>